Your small business needs customers. A successful Google Business Profile will help you reach customers.

 Fortunately Google Business gives you the opportunity to reply to reviews for good or bad.

-Before you jump to responding to a negative review, make sure you take the time to go through the steps to resolve it right.
+Before you jump to responding to a negative review, make sure you take the time to go through the steps to resolve negative reviews the right way.

 Expand Your Business Online